puppetlabs/puppetdb/documentation/configure.markdown

     $ createdb -E UTF8 -O puppetdb puppetdb
     $ exit

 Next you will most likely need to modify the `pg_hba.conf` file to allow for md5 authentication from at least localhost logins.
+To locate the file you can either issue a `locate pg_hba.conf` command (if your distribution supports it) or consult your distribution's documentation for the `confdir`.

 The following example `pg_hba.conf` file sets md5 authentication for localhost, IPv4, and IPv6 connections:

     # TYPE  DATABASE   USER   CIDR-ADDRESS  METHOD
     local      all      all                  md5